 - Planning Act – to restore municipalities’ planning authority related to siting renewable energy generation facilities.

-We will consult on a separate proposal to remove any duplication in the Renewable Energy Approvals Regulation (Ontario Regulation 359/09) resulting from the Planning Act amendments.
+We are consulting on a separate proposal to add further eligibility criteria to the Renewable Energy Approvals Regulation to align with the restoration of municipal authority under the Planning Act

 View materials in person